ZUGFeRD validators: what to test before you send a hybrid invoice

 Open the ZUGFeRD validatorReady to convert your invoices?

-Start converting PDF invoices to XRechnung, ZUGFeRD, and other formats today.
-3-day free trial included.
+Start converting PDF invoices to XRechnung, ZUGFeRD, and other formats today with credits or a paid plan.

 Related articles

-Comprehensive guide to all required fields in XRechnung format.
-Learn what each field means, why it's required, and how to correctly fill out XRechnung invoices for German B2G compliance.
+Practical guide to all required fields in XRechnung format.
+Learn what each field means, why it's required, and how to correctly fill out XRechnung invoices

 Read moreERP integration checklist for e-invoicing and modern rollout teams